contiv/contiv.github.io/websrc/source/documents/releasenotes/beta.md

 ## Known Issues

 - **auth_proxy** Set SELinux to permissive mode before building Contiv.
-SELinux cannot be in enforcing mode, you must disable SELinux to build Contiv.
+SELinux cannot be in enforcing mode, you must set SELinux to permissive mode to build Contiv.